 How to find a mystery novel ghostwriter for hire

 If you need a professional ghostwriter for your police drama or murder mystery book, our freelancer agency will help.
-Get a free quote on writing your mystery novel or screenplay.
+Get a free quote on writing your crime novel or screenplay.
 Just tap or click the red button to the right.

 How to work with a mystery novel ghostwriter

-Many new authors as us for a mystery book “ghost writer”.
+Many new authors ask us for a mystery book “ghost writer”.
 We can provide the writer, but you have to provide the direction.
 That’s how this collaboration works.
 Please give precise instructions so that the ghostwriter crafts the story you envisage.